 Three ways KPIs can transform your business

 Here are 3 ways that can help you transform your business.

-A Clarity of Purpose from Aligning the Daily Staff Actions to the Organization’s Critical Success Factors
+A Clarity of Purpose from Aligning the Staff’s Daily Actions to the Organization’s Critical Success Factors

 Before measures are developed, you need to know what is important in the organization to get right day in, day out.
 Every organization on planet earth, seeking outstanding performance, needs to know what its critical success factors are and have these communicated to staff.
 If the CSFs of the organization are clarified and communicated, staff members will be able to align their daily activities closer to the strategic direction of the organization, as shown in Exhibit 1.

 Exhibit 1: Achieving a better alignment of effort

 This behavioural alignment is often the missing link between good and great organizations.
 CSFs and their associated KPIs are the only things that truly link day-to-day performance in the workplace to the organization’s strategy.
 In the past people thought that because monthly budgets were linked to the annual planning process, which in turn was linked to the five-year plan, which in turn was linked to the strategic plan, strategy was linked to day-to-day activities.
 It looked good on paper but never worked in practice.

 Improving Performance through Having Fewer and More Meaningful Measures

 Performance measures can and should have a profound impact on performance because they: